m3g/ComplexMixtures.jl/docs/src/index.md

 of the solvents components to thermodynamic properties, like protein structural stability, solubility, and others.

+!!! compat
+    Important: This manual refers to version 2 of ComplexMixtures.jl.
+There are syntax changes relative to the 1.X series, and analysis scripts written for the previous versions won't work.
+The list of changes necessary to updated the scripts is described [here](#updating_scripts).

 ## Features

 Check out our [examples repository](https://github.com/m3g/ComplexMixturesExamples), featuring the analysis of solvation structures for proteins, polymers, membrane, and complex solutions!
 The examples are also described in our [featured article](https://doi.org/10.1016/j.molliq.2021.117945).